Energy Recovery from the Combustion of Municipal Solid Waste (MSW)

 - Frequent Questions on Energy Recovery from Combustion

 Energy recovery from the combustion of municipal solid waste is a key part of the non-hazardous waste management hierarchy, which ranks various management strategies from most to least environmentally preferred.
 Energy recovery ranks below source reduction and recycling/reuse but above treatment and disposal.
 Confined and controlled burning, known as combustion, can not only decrease the volume of solid waste destined for landfills, but can also recover energy from the waste burning process.
-This generates a renewable energy source and reduces carbon emissions by offsetting the need for energy from fossil sources and reduces methane generation from landfills.
+This generates an energy source and reduces carbon emissions by offsetting the need for energy from fossil sources and reduces methane generation from landfills.

 At an MSW combustion facility, MSW is unloaded from collection trucks and placed in a trash storage bunker.
 An overhead crane sorts the waste and then lifts it into a combustion chamber to be burned.
 The heat released from burning converts water to steam, which is then sent to a turbine generator to produce electricity.